code0-tech/lacerta/README.md

 | 11  | `Git rank message every 24 hours`            | Finished     |      None |
 | 12  | `/git` display charts of Git activity        | In Progress  |      None |

+## Language

+We currently provide `3` languages

+- german.json
+- english.json
+- lolcat.json (custom version)

+Made by using the inbuild web editor...

+Run it via `node .\language-editor.js` then go to `http://localhost:3000`

+Note: If german key translation does not exist for a command, the fallback is always english

 ## Tracking

 The bot collects and processes certain statistics, as visible in the source code: